The Sleek Geeks Science Eureka Prize - Secondary School is sponsored by the University of Sydney.

 To successfully do this, you must provide the file link when you complete your online entry or indicate that you will be sending a hard copy entry by post.
 Options for submitting your video are further explained below.

 1 Upload your entry to Vimeo, Dropbox or Google Drive and enter the file link in your online entry form.
 More information on this is provided in the conditions of entry.
 NOTE: You will need to have created an account with one of these tools to upload your entry.
-You must provide the link when you complete your online entry form.
+You must provide the file link when you complete your online entry form.
+It is the entrant’s responsibility to ensure that the video can be accessed by the judges.
+Before submitting, please check that your video can be viewed and downloaded from the relevant file sharing site without needing to log in.

 2 Prepare your hard copy entry by attaching the printed entry form to the film in one of the approved formats and submit the entry to: